After popular protests, Oman starts to pursue graft

 Omani political analysts are encouraged but not expecting big changes anytime soon.

-Oman has also not yet signed up to the OECD Anti-Bribery Convention, which Transparency International says is a key benchmark in criminalising the bribery of public officials in international business transactions.
+Oman has also not yet signed up to the OECD Anti-Bribery Convention, which Transparency International says is a key benchmark in criminalizing the bribery of public officials in international business transactions.

 "The private sector in Oman has been dominated, company executives have been the high-level officials in the state," said Mohammed al-Harthy, head of the Omani Economic Association, a civil society group that works to promote economic development in Oman.